kendo-labs/kendo-lint/CONTRIBUTING.md

 #### Branch from "dev" not "master"

-The "master" branch of the [PROJECT NAME] repository is for production release code, and documentation updates only.
+The "master" branch of the kendo-lint repository is for production release code, and documentation updates only.
 Never create a pull request from the master branch.
 Always create a branch for your work from the "dev" branch.
 This will facilitate easier pull request management for the continuous work that is done in the dev branch.

 #### Squash your commits